15 Marketing Productivity Metrics to Optimize Your Workflow

 Let’s assume your goal is to improve your website traffic by 20% monthly.

 You might spend time on keyword research, social media promotion, and content creation.
 This may show your effort, but it’s not an accurate indicator of your productivity, as you don’t know how it helped you achieve your goals.
+By tracking these numbers, you can easily evaluate the impact of your marketing efforts and even calculate marketing productivity metrics.

 For this, you need to measure your output.
 If, after a month, your traffic only increased by 15%, it shows a gap between your efforts and the desired outcome.
 So, you must revisit your strategy and do some things differently the next month.

-In this blog post, we’ll explore some key marketing productivity metrics to help you become more productive at work
+In this blog post, we’ll explore some key marketing productivity metrics to help you become more productive at work.

 Marketing productivity metrics are a set of quantifiable measurements that track the effectiveness and efficiency of your marketing efforts.
 They help you understand how well your campaigns perform in achieving your business goals.